HOW BASEBALL CARDS ARE MADE

 At the same time, packaging assembly lines begin stitching together wax wrappers, filling boxes with carefully counted packs, sealing boxes, and readying them for distribution.
 All of this has to stay perfectly in sync with the card printing to avoid bottlenecks.
 Quality control thoroughly inspects every stage.

-Read also: PSA BASEBALL CARDS VALUES
+Read also: 1983 TOPPS BASEBALL CARDS MOST VALUABLE

 After printing and packaging, it’s time for logistics.
 Truckloads of freshly made cards and carefully assembled product are shipped to regional warehouses across North America.
 From there, individual cases are delivered to hobby shops, big box stores, online retailers and more.